-During the year ended 31 December 2023, four board meetings and one annual general meeting were held.
+During the year ended 31 December 2024, four board meetings and one annual general meeting were held.
 Details of the attendance of the meetings of the Board are as follows:

-Audit Committee

-Directors Board Meeting Meeting AGM
+Directors Board Meeting Audit Committee Meeting Annual General Meeting

 Mr. Feng Zhong Yun 4/4 N/A 1/1

-Ms. Zhang Xue 4/4 N/A 1/1
+Ms. Zhang Xue 3/4 N/A 1/1

 Mr. Ng Lai Po 2/4 2/2 1/1

 Ms. Ye Yi Fan 4/4 2/2 1/1

-Dr. Yan Shao Shi (appointed on 11 July, 2023) 1/4 1/2 N/A
+Dr. Yan Shao Shi 4/4 2/2 1/1

-Mr. Chai Woon Chew (resigned on 11 July, 2023) 0/4 0/2 1/1

 Code provision C.2.7 stipulates that the Chairman should at least annually hold meetings with the independent non-executive directors without the presence of other Directors.
-Without a Chairman of the Board, Mr. Feng Zhong Yun, the Managing Director, met the independent non-executive Directors once without the presence of other Directors during the year ended 31 December 2023.
+Without a Chairman of the Board, Mr. Feng Zhong Yun, the Managing Director, met the independent non-executive Directors once without the presence of other Directors during the year ended 31 December 2024.